tisaacs/MAT-Coding-Challenge/README.md

 ## Challenge

-Raw telemetry data is currently arriving via MQTT.
+Raw telemetry data is arriving via MQTT.
 A basic front-end application has been developed to visualize cars going around a track.
 It can also display an event stream and car status information such as speed and position, but currently it is not receiving this information.

 Please develop a data processing application which subscribes to the MQTT broker which we have provided and consumes data from the following MQTT topics: